 - If you’re self-employed or your employer doesn’t offer salary sacrifice, you can also make a personal tax-deductible contribution to your super which offers similar tax benefits as salary sacrificing.

-If you’d like more help with closing your retirement gap, speak to your financial adviser or find an adviser in your local area.
+If you’d like more help with closing your retirement gap check out our article Secure your future on International Women's Day, speak to your financial adviser or find an adviser in your local area.
 Alternatively, you can call us on 131 267.

 1 World Economic Forum, Global Gender Gap Report 2017, pg.
 10.